tomtseng/sublinear-coloring/README.md

 ### Running the code

 For fun (assuming a loose definition of "fun"), this repository also contains some proof-of-concept code for the algorithm.
-Type `make` and then `./run <input graph file>`, e.g. `./run inputs/petersen.txt` to confirm for yourself that the code does indeed run without exploding immediately.
+Run `make` and then `./run <input graph file>`, e.g. `./run inputs/petersen.txt` to confirm for yourself that the code does indeed run without exploding immediately.